hyosung11/Launch-School/Courses/journal.md

 12:12 I talked to Revature today and they require relocation, so working with them is out.

 13:45 Packing up to play ping pong and also may have to stay at Braden's house for SungOh's playdate.

+16:11 I turned off the machines upstairs, but left the one downstairs running.
+Getting closer to being ready for the interview assessment.